-- Turn the encoder on.

-- 1. Click Quick Start.
+- Turn the encoder on. - 1.
+Click Quick Start.

-- From Categories, select the Reaction Time Suite section for your encoder.

-- 3. From Clients, select a name.

-- Ensure that the fiber optic to the AV Sync sensor is placed correctly.
+- Click the Start button - Ensure that the fiber optic to the AV Sync sensor is placed correctly.
 It should be placed directly over the black square, which turns white when images are presented - this can be seen only after the recording session has started.